It’s a slimy plant that grows in the ocean, yet many find it delicious. While seaweed sounds gross, it’s not much different than spinach or kale.

 Seaweed is used in many Asian dishes and consumed by numerous countries around the world.
 In fact, the Japanese use seven different types of seaweed alone.

-There are three major categories of this gelatinous marine vegetable: red, green, brown.
+There are three major categories of this gelatinous marine vegetable: red, green, and brown.
 Red is often used to make sushi rolls.
 Brown is usually used in broth form and found in the popular miso soup, vegetarian dishes, seaweed salads, and kombucha.
 Green seaweed comes in various forms but is often served fresh, deep-fried, steamed, or dried into powder to make jellies or puddings.
 From dehydrated sheets of seaweed to chopped pieces in soup, it makes for an interesting additive to our foods.

-Most marine seaweed is edible; however, fresh water “seaweed” (commonly called algae) is toxic.
+Most marine seaweed is edible; however, freshwater “seaweed” (commonly called algae) is toxic.
 Some edible seaweed can cause gastrointestinal issues, like irritation, or act as a laxative if eaten too much.
 It may have a briny, salty taste, and even a faint leafy taste, with textures that range from rubbery to crispy.
 It is high in glutamic acid which makes it the most notable flavoring agent in monosodium glutamate (MSG).

 While it’s not good to eat in high amounts, a little bit can go a long way for the nutritional benefits.
-Try many of the sushi wrapped in seaweed we have on the menu or any of the dishes (pho, seaweed salad, and others) that contain seaweed.
+Try any of the sushi wrapped in seaweed we have on the menu or any of the dishes (pho, seaweed salad, and others) that contain seaweed.